 Why?
-Sex is a wild, intimate, awkward and ultimately universal experience that has been stolen from Asian men on our screens.
-White washing and stereotyping in film often creates a mainstream media that sidelines stories from minority groups.
-It's rare to see Asian men on screen just being themselves.
+Sex is a wild, intimate, awkward and universal experience that has been stolen from Asian men on our screens.
+Whether it be the nerdy best friend, silent kung-fu master or the tech wiz of the office, Asian men are desexualized at every turn - it's rare to see Asian men on screen just being themselves.

-We are delving deep and talking dirty to Asian Men in New Zealand to flip the script.
+Proudly Asian Theatre are excited to be making a Loading Docs short documentary called Asian Men Talk About Sex.
+We are delving deep and talking dirty with Asian Men in New Zealand to flip the script.
 These are their experiences, perspectives and stories on sex and dating.

-It will be funny, wild, intimate and a little bit awkward.
-Much like sex.
+It's funny, wild, intimate and a little bit awkward - much like sex.

-Proudly Asian Theatre is an exciting new theatre company dedicated to giving a voice to Asian theatre artists in New Zealand.
+Proudly Asian Theatre is an Auckland based theatre company dedicated to giving a voice to Asian theatre artists in New Zealand.